 In 2021, we implemented an online performance management tool.
-All our employees were asked to fill in their basic data and enter the performance management program.
-82% completed all necessary steps within the allotted time.
+All our employees were asked to enter the performance management program and fill in their objectives for the new year.
+90% completed all necessary steps within the allotted time.
 The people who did not respond in time gave various reasons for this: some simply missed the deadline or forgot to register their data in the system, others still need to adapt to the new, digital way of working.
-We are currently completing all the missing data.